 SE Labs is ISO/IEC 27001: 2013 certified and BS EN ISO 9001: 2015 certified for The Provision of IT Security Product Testing.

-SE Labs is a member of the Microsoft Virus Information Alliance (VIA); the Anti-Malware Testing Standards Organization (AMTSO); and NetSecOPEN.
+SE Labs is a member of the Microsoft Virus Initiative (MVI); the Anti-Malware Testing Standards Organization (AMTSO); the Association of anti Virus Asia Researchers (AVAR); and NetSecOPEN.